premek/pink/README.md

 Let me know if you want to use it too - or just use it!

-## Install dependencies

-Install luarocks (Or see https://luarocks.org/#quick-start for instructions for other platforms):

-    sudo aptitude install luarocks

-Install lpeg:

-    luarocks install --local lpeg

-Get pink:

-Clone this repo or download an archive from [releases](../../releases) page.
-You need just the `pink` subdirectory.

-### Note on dependencies
-The pink **parser** depends on lpeg which can easily be instaled by luarocks (see above) but it may be difficult to distribute it with your game for each platform (it is a C library).
-Please consider compiling the .ink file into lua table, save it into a file and distribute just the compiled file with a lua table instead of compiling at runtime.
-(See: [#3](/../../issues/3))

-Pink **runtime** is just a pure lua.

 ## How to use this to run a game
 To use it in your project download the latest source or the latest [release](../../releases).
 You need just the [pink](../../tree/master/pink) directory.